Noble surnames, such as Dubrule, evoke images of the ancient homeland of the French people. The original bearer of the name Dubrule, which is a local

 Dubrule Settlers in United States in the 20th Century

-- Rosario Dubrule, aged 30, who emigrated to the United States, in 1907
+- Rosario Dubrule, aged 30, who immigrated to the United States, in 1907

-- Henrietta Dubrule, who emigrated to the United States, in 1911
+- Henrietta Dubrule, who immigrated to the United States, in 1911

 - Neolia Dubrule, who landed in America, in 1911